grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 By default, tenant blocks can be compacted by any Grafana Mimir compactor.

-When compactor shuffle sharding is enabled by setting `-compactor.compactor-tenant-shard-size` (or its respective YAML config option) to a value higher than `0` and lower than the number of available compactors, only specified number of compactors will be eligible to compact blocks for a given tenant.
+When compactor shuffle sharding is enabled by setting `-compactor.compactor-tenant-shard-size` (or its respective YAML config option) to a value higher than `0` and lower than the number of available compactors, only the specified number of compactors will be eligible to compact blocks for a given tenant.

 _The compactor shard size can be overridden on a per-tenant basis setting `compactor_tenant_shard_size` in the overrides section of the runtime configuration._